Comedy Central (Netherlands): Comedy Central

 Comedy Central launched on 30 April 2007, replacing former channel The Box Comedy.
-Between 2007 and 2010 Comedy Central aired between 8:00 pm and 5:00 am.
+Between 2007 and 2011 Comedy Central aired between 8:00 pm and 5:00 am.
 The programming began after the programming of Nickelodeon.

 In October 2008 Comedy Central launched a 24-hour digital sister channel, Comedy Central Family, a close collaboration between MTV Networks and Endemol.
 The channel was first offered by cable operator Ziggo.
 After this, other providers followed gradually.

 On 4 November 2010 it was announced that Comedy Central would receive more airtime.
 Comedy Central ceased timesharing with Nickelodeon on 1 January 2011, when Comedy Central moved to the TMF channel.
 On that channel Comedy Central is broadcasting 15 hours a day, between 15:00 and 06:00 (CET).
 It replaced TMF in its entirety in 2011.
 During mornings and early afternoons Kindernet was broadcast between 06:00 and 15:00 (CET).

-From 1 October 2012 until 31 October 2013, Comedy Central is broadcasting 21 hours a day, between 09:00 and 06:00 (CET).
+From 1 October 2012 to the present, Comedy Central is broadcasting 21 hours a day, between 09:00 and 06:00 (CET).
 In the early morning hours Kindernet was broadcast on the same channel between 06:00 and 09:00 (CET).

 As of 3 April 2012 Comedy Central is also available in HD.

 Since 1 November 2013, Comedy Central is broadcasting 24 hours a day, replacing Kindernet between 06:00 and 09:00 (CET).

 From November 2011 the digital channel Comedy Central Extra is broadcast by cable company Ziggo.
 These broadcasts include the American satirical program The Daily Show and stand-up shows.
 On 10 November 2022, it was announced that Comedy Central Extra would close in the Netherlands on 31 December 2022.

 On 1 October 2011, Comedy Central underwent a rebranding for the new logo.
 In 2012 the channel started with HD broadcasts, beginning on April 3, 2012, at UPC and from 2 July 2012 at Ziggo.
 It is broadcast increasingly in native HD on Comedy Central.

 The voice-over since the launch of the channel in 2007 and since the rebrand in 2011 is provided by Joost Griffioen.

+The alternate voice-over is also provided by Frank Lammers.

 Comedy Central Family closed on 31 May 2018.
 However, some of its programmes moved to Comedy Central Extra.

 On 2 April 2019, Comedy Central underwent a rebranding for the new logo in Comedy Sans 2018-2019 Era.